DavidWells/analytics/packages/analytics-core/README.md

 }
 ```

-To use this plugin above, import it and pass it into the `plugins` array when you bootstrap analytics.
+To use a plugin, import it and pass it into the `plugins` array when you bootstrap `analytics`.

 ```js
 import Analytics from 'analytics'